Study Shows Natural Pain Relief

 Supplements Work Better Than Celebrex

-Natural pain relief supplements not only manage arthritis symptoms and other causes of joint inflammation, some like glucosamine promote the rebuilding of cartilage or damaged tissue at the pain source.
+Natural pain relief supplements not only manage arthritis symptoms and other causes of joint inflammation, some like glucosamine, may promote the rebuilding of cartilage or damaged tissue at the pain source.

 Millions of Americans now choose natural relief treatments when side effects from long-term use of traditional drug therapies are a concern or have simply not provided acceptable results.
 And some natural remedies for arthritis not only can ease pain and swelling, they target and work to repair the causes of symptoms.